 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Malaysia?
+What Is the Climate Like in Malaysia?

 Malaysia’s most popular tourist destinations have a tropical climate with high humidity and temperatures all year round.
 Kuala Lumpur has a tropical rainforest climate with high rainfall throughout the year.
 Langkawi has a tropical monsoon climate, with heavy rainfall from September to November.